fnproject/flow/docs/API.md

 The flow services does not directly handle content from functions (with the exception of HTTP headers, see below)

-Data must be persited by function invocations before being passed to flow services:
+Data must be persisted by function invocations before being passed to flow services:

 ```
 POST /blobs/flow-abcd-12344 HTTP/1.1